OptimalBits/bull/REFERENCE.md

   drainDelay: number = 5; // A timeout for when the queue is in drained state (empty waiting for jobs).
 }
 ```

+**Custom or Shared IORedis Connections**

+`createClient` is passed a `type` to specify the type of connection that Bull is trying to create, and some options that `bull` would like to set for that connection.

+You can merge the provided options with some of your own and create an `ioredis` connection.

+When type is `client` or `subscriber` you can return the same connection for multiple queues, which can reduce the number of connections you open to the redis server.
+Bull
+does not close or disconnect these connections when queues are closed, so if you need to have your app do a graceful shutdown, you will need to keep references to these
+Redis connections somewhere and disconnect them after you shut down all the queues.

+The `bclient` connection however is a "blocking client" and is used to wait for new jobs on a single queue at a time.
+For this reason it cannot be shared and a
+new connection should be returned each time.

 **Advanced Settings**